Geolocation challenge: A Swiss train

 PBr RBDe 568

-But the windows lack a black stripe across them, and I could not find a 567 model with such a stripe.
-This leaves the SBB 560, which also can appear with TPF paint, and this time there is a black stripe:
+but the windows lack a black stripe across them, and i could not find a 567 model with such a stripe. this leaves the SBB 560, which can also appear with TPF paint, and this time there is a black stripe:

 as the last character: